adrzystek/HexSimpleAI/README.md

 and [transposition tables](https://en.wikipedia.org/wiki/Transposition_table).
 Heuristics are on the way!

-Plays perfectly on board size 4x4 (thinking time up to 90 seconds on an ordinary personal computer).
+Plays perfectly on board size 4x4 (thinking time up to 50 seconds on an ordinary notebook).

 Take a look at [tests](https://github.com/adrzystek/HexSimpleAI/blob/master/tests/test_utils.py) for examples of use.